aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsx-to-ett/_index.md

 ---
 title: C# XLSX to ETT - XLSX to ETT Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLSX to ETT in C#.
-C# Convert XLSX to ETT saveformat.
-C# XLSX to ETT format.
-Save XLSX to ETT C#.
+Convert XLSX to ETT quickly and easily with Aspose.Cells.
+C# XLSX to ETT.
+C# Save XLSX to ETT.
+Save XLSX as ETT using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLSX to ETT in C#., C# XLSX to ETT saveformat., XLSX to ETT C#., C# Convert XLSX to ETT]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLSX to ETT in C#., Save XLSX to ETT using C#., C# XLSX to ETT saveformat., XLSX to ETT Converter., C# Save XLSX as ETT]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}